getmyisland/pinboard-app/README.md

 # pinboard-app

-A pinboard application that allows you to visualise your data and connect the together
+A pinboard app that allows you to create and connect notes easily.